mayasyed/Exploring-Anime-Trends-with-Data/README.md

-# Anime 101: Using Data to Find My First Anime

 # 📊 Anime 101: Using Data to Find My First Anime

 👩‍💻 I’ve never watched anime before, but my partner loves it.